-Under the Global Talent Stream, skilled workers can expect their Canada work permits and Canada visa applications processed within two weeks under a new program beginning June 12, 2017, with Quebec unveiling its version of the program on September 11, 2017.
-GTS forms part of the Temporary Foreign Worker Program., Ottawa has been working on this initiative since mid 2016.
+Under the Global Talent Stream, skilled workers can expect their Canada work permits and Canada visa applications processed within two weeks.
+The program was launched on June 12, 2017, with Quebec unveiling its version of the program on September 11, 2017.
+GTS forms part of the Temporary Foreign Worker Program.

 The federal government wants to help high-growth companies bring in the talent they need quickly by cutting processing times for a Canada visa application from six months to just 10 business days.